PrasanthKumarS777/PrasanthKumarS777/README.md

 > *"The goal is to turn data into information, and information into insight."* — **Carly Fiorina**

-> *"In God we trust.
-All others must bring data."* — **W. Edwards Deming**

 > *"Clean data is worth more than a complex model.
-Garbage in, garbage out — no matter how fancy the algorithm."*
+Garbage in, garbage out."*

-> *"If your dashboard needs a legend to explain itself, your dashboard is the problem — not the data."*

 > 🔵 *"I don't just read data — I make it drive decisions.
-Because numbers without narrative are just noise."* — **Prasanth Kumar Sahu**
+Numbers without narrative are just noise."* — **Prasanth Kumar Sahu**

 </div>